dmhacker/dmhacker.github.io/content/blog/blog-12-04-2019-starting-a-blog/index.md

 Because of the website just had to support a single page with some assets, the codebase was extremely small.
-In fact, it was almost entirely raw HTML with a scattering of CSS and JS supporting legacy visualizations.
+In fact, it was almost entirely raw HTML with a scattering of CSS and JS.
 The two important files:

 * index.html
 * static/css/site.css